lucatume/wp-browser/docs/src/content/v3/events-api.md

 ### Example

-In this example I'm writing acceptance tests and would like to avoid the performance hit that the `cleanup` configuration parameter of the `Db`, or `WPDb`, module implies.
+In this example I'm writing acceptance tests and would like to avoid the performance hit that the `cleanup` configuration parameter of the `MysqlDatabase`, or `WPDb`, module implies.
 The `cleanup` parameter will trigger the drop of all tables in the test database and the re-import of the SQL dump file, or files, between each test.
 This will ensure a clean starting fixture between tests, but for larger setup fixtures this might be a long operation that wastes precious seconds when, say, the only change is the addition of 3 posts, as in this example.